wtassinari/Estatistica_Espacial.github.io/README.md

-Quarto Websites
+Tópico Especial Estatística Espacial
 ================

-### posit::conf(2024)
+### Programa de Pós-graduação em Estatística Aplicada

-by Charlotte Wickham, Emil Hvitfeldt
+Prof. Wagner Tassinari

 -----

-:spiral_calendar: August 12, 2024
+:spiral_calendar: Juho 12, 2025
 :alarm_clock:     09:00 - 17:00
-:hotel:           ROOM TBD
+:university:          Sala ??????
 :writing_hand:    [pos.it/websites_24](http://pos.it/websites_24)

 -----

-## Description
+## Descrição

 Do you need a professional website to showcase your work?
 Or have you got an idea for a website at work, but it needs to reflect your organization's brand?
 If you've used Quarto to produce a document, you've already got the technical skills to create a Quarto website.
 In this workshop, you'll learn everything else you need to build a website and customize its appearance.